 Bordeaux Wine School – yearly

-With the sessions on year-round, the winter months are the ideal time to take advantage of the Bordeaux Wine School.
-From two-hour private workshops to technical level courses, broaden your knowledge and familiarity by learning about the different grape varieties, teaching you how to recognize various aromas and evaluate the balance of each wine.
+With sessions on year-round, the winter months are the ideal time to take advantage of the Bordeaux Wine School.
+From two-hour private workshops to technical level courses, broaden your knowledge and familiarity by learning about the different grape varieties, teaching you how to recognise various aromas and assess the balance of each wine.

-A host of other activities is offered at the wine school, including short training sessions for enthusiasts hoping to get to grips with what makes the perfect wine.
+A host of other activities are on offer at the wine school, including short training sessions for enthusiasts hoping to get to grips with what makes the perfect wine.

-Do you have a favorite wine from Bordeaux?
-If so, we would love to reach out to you on social media and let us know.
-With so much more to do in the region, if you're looking for a destination for your next holiday, why not consider Bordeaux?
+Do you have a favourite wine to come from Bordeaux?
+If so, we would love for you to reach out on social media and let us know.
+With so much more to do in the region, if you’re looking for a destination for your next holiday, why not consider Bordeaux?
 For more information about what events are taking place in France over the winter, take a look at our blog here .